FEATURE-Canadian hospitals strain as Omicron hits health workers

 "I just got to a point where I just didn't have any more to give."

-A SickKids spokesperson said that the hospital "has experienced challenges related to staffing" but was not aware of critical care unit shifts being short 10 nurses.
+A SickKids spokesperson said that the hospital "has experienced challenges related to staffing" but emergency department shifts, which can range from 10 to 22 scheduled nurses depending on the time of day, can bring in nurses from other hospital areas if need be.

 Praveen Nakesvaran and his respiratory therapist colleagues at Humber River Hospital have taken on roles normally filled by nurses when they prone COVID-19 patients - rolling them, tubes and all, gingerly onto their stomachs in hopes that will boost lung function.